 I hopped off the bike and walked around the vertical drop and then noticed someone running with his clubs.
 Tucker Backus, a Tupper Lake Golf Course Board Member, was out enjoying the December weather, golfing and getting a workout at the same time.
 Oh, he had his tunes going too!
 He was burning some calories, improving his golf game, and maybe dancing to his tunes!
 (Just joking Tucker!)

 Crossing the Country Club Road put me on the top nine, a few more hills, but they were not a problem.
 I exited near the garage then headed up the mountain on the Country Club Road to the Big Tupper Ski area, future Adirondack Club and Resort.
 I will admit the going was tough!
 I couldn't stop and take photos as I would lose my momentum!
 I was determined to make it to the lodge area and take a photo or two before heading down.

 The trip up the mountain was a total workout; the ride around the golf course was a warm up in comparison.
 If this weather continues, I believe I will make it a daily routine.
 Exercising and enjoying our fall weather in December was fun.

-After doing a two-hour bike ride, my next agenda included heading to the Marketplace for a nice lunch!
+After doing a two-hour bike ride, my next agenda included a nice lunch!